Building strong brands with customer segmentation

 People encounter specific situations where they buy.

 People buy dishwashers when their dishwasher breaks down.
 They stop for coffee while driving to work.
-They buy baby clothes, books and toys before having a baby or before attending a baby shower.
+They may buy baby toys before attending a baby shower.

-Importantly, buying isn’t just about who you are, it’s also situational.
+Importantly, buying isn’t just about who you are, it’s also very situational.
+Emotions, occasions, and cycles in our day, week and month lead to purchases.

-Personally, I like to get fast food if I’ve been working hard and feel especially stressed.
-But when I buy groceries and plan out my meals, I’m all about veggies, wraps and healthy snacks.
+Personally, I am more likely to go through the fast food drive through if I’ve been working hard or feel stressed.
+But when I buy groceries and plan out my meals, I’m all about veggies.

 At different times, I might act like an entirely different customer type!
-And that’s pretty typical.
+And that’s pretty typical of all of us.

 Question: What are some occasions when customers want or need what you offer?